Thank you for reading our post, please rate this article at the end.

 13. Summer Residence, Italy, Designboom

 The Summer Residence in Sardinia, Italy, is as Italian as it gets.
-The Designboom designers created a space that can function both as a home and an office.
-For a modern-day business person or artist, who works from home, this is the perfect place.
+The Designboom designers created a space that can function as a home and an office.
+It is the perfect place for a modern-day businessperson or artist working from home.

-The Italian factor in this container design is the outdoor space, covered with a straw roof.
-The space provides a kitchen and dining area.
-The name Summer Residence is quite apt given the outdoorsy nature of the home.
+The Italian factor in this container design is the outdoor space, which is covered with a straw roof and provides a kitchen and dining area.
+Given the home’s outdoorsy nature, the name Summer Residence is quite apt.

-This particular container home utilizes a lot of color in its decor, which goes perfectly with its tropical vibe.
-You have the blues, the yellows, the greens, all popping out, creating a beautiful space from something as dull as a metal box.
+This container home’s decor is full of color, perfectly matching its tropical vibe.
+The blues, yellows, and greens pop out, creating a beautiful space from something as dull as a metal box.

 14. Six Oaks Shipping Container Residence, California, David Fenster

-Surrounded by the greenery of San Jose, California, this container residence was created by David Fenster for Modulus.
-The idea behind the project was the maximum utilization of space with a minimal carbon footprint.
-That is exactly what the designer achieved with his smart design.
+This container residence, surrounded by the greenery of San Jose, California, was created by David Fenster for Modulus.
+The project’s idea was to maximize space while leaving a minimal carbon footprint, which the designer achieved with his innovative design.

-The house uses stacked containers with a four-feet clearance in between.
-In total, there are six shipping containers, in the instantly recognizable crimson color.
-It sits on top of an old emergency railway route.
+The house uses stacked containers with a four-foot clearance between them.
+Six shipping containers in the instantly recognizable crimson color are used.
+The house sits on top of an old emergency railway route.

 16. Container House, Arizona, Ecosa Design Studio